- Visiting Assistant Professor of Law

 - Comparative law as applied to the judiciary

-Carolina Arlota joined the University of Oklahoma College of Law in 2012 as an Adjunct Professor.
-She has taught courses on Immigration Law, and several international topics, including: International Commercial Arbitration, International Investment Arbitration, International Business Transactions, Comparative Law, and European Union Law.
+Dr. Arlota is currently a Visiting Assistant Professor at the University of Oklahoma College of Law, where she has taught courses on Immigration Law and several international topics, including: International Energy Law, International Commercial and Investment Arbitration, International Business Transactions, Comparative Law, and European Union Law.

-Carolina holds an LL.M. and a J.S.D. from the University of Illinois at Urbana-Champaign.
-In Illinois, Carolina was awarded the Lemann Graduate Fellowship.
-She was also a recipient of prestigious fellowships granted by the TINKER Foundation and by the Fondation pour le Droit Continental (Université Paris II, Pantheon Assas – located in Paris, France).
+Dr. Arlota holds an LL.M. and a J.S.D. from the University of Illinois at Urbana-Champaign.
+In Illinois, she was awarded the Lemann Graduate Fellowship.
+Dr. Arlota was also a recipient of prestigious fellowships granted by the TINKER Foundation and by the Fondation pour le Droit Continental (Université Paris II, Pantheon Assas – located in Paris, France).
 Her doctoral thesis, concluded in 2015, investigates the Brazilian federalism vis-à-vis the U.S. system, including relevant consequences to constitutional review.

-Before moving to the United States, Carolina worked as an attorney for PETROBRAS, the Brazilian national state-owned oil company, which at the time was among the top ten largest oil companies in the world.
-During her tenure at PETROBRAS, Carolina’s practice focused on International Commercial Arbitration.
+Before moving to the United States, Dr. Arlota worked as an attorney for PETROBRAS, the Brazilian national state-owned oil company, which at the time was among the top ten largest oil companies in the world.
+During her tenure at PETROBRAS, Dr. Arlota's practice focused on International Commercial Arbitration.
 She is a member of the New York Bar as well as of the National Bar Association of Brazil.